Aneequedata/Thesis_Interpretability_VITE/README.md

 # **VITE: Visualization Tool for Tree Ensembles**

-This repository contains the implementation of **VITE (Visualization Tool for Tree Ensembles)**, as presented in the research paper *"Unboxing Tree Ensembles for Interpretability: A Hierarchical Visualization Tool and a Multivariate Optimal Re-Built Tree"* by Giulia Di Teodoro, Marta Monaci, and Laura Palagi.
+This repository contains the implementation of **VITE (Visualization Tool for Tree Ensembles)** as part of my Masters' Thesis in Management Engineering (Business Intelligence and Analytics) from Sapienza University, as presented in the research paper *"Unboxing Tree Ensembles for Interpretability: A Hierarchical Visualization Tool and a Multivariate Optimal Re-Built Tree"* by Giulia Di Teodoro, Marta Monaci, and Laura Palagi.

 ## **Overview**